TheDataStation/datastation-escrow/ds_dev_utils/README.md

     return text
 ```

-Next, create a new `ds_docker` class and provide it with the inputs:
+In a new python file, `import jail_utils.py` and create a new `ds_docker` class and provide it with the inputs:
 ```python
 session = ds_docker(
     '/example/function/directory/functions.py',